 - Go for a walk – if you start to feel better and feeling a bit cooped up if you’ve stayed in all day take a stroll outside.
 Walk round your local park or even just around the block if you don’t fancy going to far.
 Getting outside and some fresh air have been proven to boost your mood which is just what you need after a bad day.

-- Call a loved one– I find when I’m feeling ill and honestly just miserable after a bad IBS flare up I want to lock myself away and never leave the house or talk to anyone ever again but I force myself to call, text, FaceTime whatever you like to someone I love and who never fails to cheer me up.
-Wether it be a quick 5 minute catch up or an hour long call you’d be amazed how much it helps to speak to someone.
+- Call a loved one– I find when I’m feeling ill and honestly just miserable after a bad IBS flare up I want to lock myself away and never leave the house or talk to anyone but I force myself to call, text, or FaceTime someone I love and who never fails to cheer me up.
+Whether it be a quick 5 minute catch up or an hour long call you’d be amazed how much it helps to speak to someone.

 - Use a hot water bottle – the one thing I can not live without after an IBS flare up.
 The heat relaxes my whole body and reduces the ache in my digestive system.
 I suggest investing in one!